 It’s not only students who benefit from STEAM in the early years.
 Primary school teachers stand to gain plenty in their career as educators.
 By conducting STEAM classes, engaging students in scientific concepts, and getting feedback from real-world technology, educators will grow to meet the challenge and become better teachers to the STEAM-driven workforce of tomorrow.

 We recognise that our students stand to gain significant benefits by starting on STEAM from an early age, but we also know that they need to be taught the right way.
-SISD integrates several technology education standards in our English+ STEAM stream, including the Next Generation Science Standards, International Standards for Technology Education, and UNESCO Education for Sustainability Development.
+SISD integrates several technology education standards in our IB PYP programme, including the Next Generation Science Standards, International Standards for Technology Education, and UNESCO Education for Sustainability Development.